Improving Autoformalization Using Direct Dependency Retrieval

-Our main contributions are summarized as follows: \begin{enumerate} \item We propose a library dependency verification process based on suffix array.
-With its $\mathcal{O}(\log N)$ verification time complexity, this highly efficient and scalable method provides critical support for deploying online RAG services and constructing large-scale fine-tuning datasets. \item We introduce an innovative RAG method based on a generation-plus-verification paradigm.
-The core component, DDR (\textit{Direct Dependency Retrieval}), unleashes the contextual awareness of LLMs, enabling them to directly generate potential library dependencies from informal input, enhancing the precision and recall of retrieval results. \item We conducted comprehensive experiments on statement autoformalization.
-The results validate that DDR consistently outperforms baseline models that rely on traditional retrieval methods. \item We have constructed and open-sourced a library dependency dataset with over 500,000 samples.
-Each sample consists of an informal statement and its corresponding formal library dependencies, suitable for fine-tuning LLMs.
+Our main contributions are summarized as follows: \begin{enumerate} \item We propose DDR as a novel generation-plus-verification dependency retrieval paradigm in autoformalization tasks, and SAC as a flexible dependency verification method. \item We provide a quantitative analysis of ICL for dependency retrieval, revealing its inherent and severe hallucination problems. \item We conduct comprehensive experiments on statement autoformalization.
+The results validate that DDR can serve as a plug-and-play module to enhance the performance of existing autoformalizers and ICL methods. \item The proposed SAC provides a potential sound mechanism for assessing formalization difficulty, overcomes the inherent subjectivity and stochasticity of LLM-based graders. \item We have constructed and open-sourced a library dependency dataset with over 500,000 samples.
 The methodology for constructing this dataset is generalizable and can be applied to other formal corpora, fostering more diverse research in statement autoformalization. \end{enumerate}